silderan/esp32_is2_adc_reading/README.md

 I recomend to use a variable resistor so you can manually change voltage from 0 to 3.3 volts in the input pin.

+Diagram.
+Potenciometer value is quite irrelevant once you don't lower impedance enough to burn it or increase it up to make impossible to send current to input pin.
+Any value from 2k to 100K should do the trick.
+Even higher.
 ![ESP32 I2S ADC Demo Diagram](https://github.com/silderan/esp32_is2_adc_reading/blob/main/esp32_i2s_adc_read/esp21_i2s_adc_demo.png?raw=true)

+This is my board.
+Quite simple to make it work!
 ![ESP32 I2S ADC Demo Diagram](https://github.com/silderan/esp32_is2_adc_reading/blob/main/esp32_i2s_adc_read/esp32_i2s_adc_read_demo_real_.jpeg?raw=true)

+TODO!
+For 8 bits resolution, 12 + 4 bits are stored using 2 consecutive bytes.
+So, I need to make many changes on the code to make it work with this low resolution.